Koha-Community/kohadocs/source/circulation.rst

     **Important**

-    If you do not charge fines and/or don't have the :ref:`fines cron job <fines-label>` running you will see no data on this report.
+    If you do not charge fines and/or don't have the :ref:`fines cron job <cron-fines-label>` running you will see no data on this report.

 .. _pending-on-site-checkouts-label: